xinyuwei-david/AI-Foundry-Model-Performance/readme.md

 | Content safety                    | Use Azure AI Content Safety service APIs.                    | Azure AI Content Safety filters are available integrated with inference APIs.
 Azure AI Content Safety filters are billed separately. |
 | Network isolation                 | [Configure managed networks for Azure AI Foundry hubs](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/configure-managed-network). | Managed compute follow your hub's public network access (PNA) flag setting.
 For more information, see the [Network isolation for models deployed via Serverless APIs](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/model-catalog-overview#network-isolation-for-models-deployed-via-serverless-apis) section later in this article. |

+When using the AI Foundry Model Catalog, you can create your own registry or use the default AML..

+### Create your own Model Registry

+You can skip this step if you want to use the model's AML registry.

 ```
 #cat registry.yml